tisanelabs/tisanedocs/tisane_settings.md

 `subscope` (boolean) - enables sub-scope parsing, for scenarios like hashtag, URL parsing, and obfuscated content (e.g. _ihateyou_).

 `when` (date string, format YYYY-MM-DD) - indicates when the utterance was uttered.
 (TO BE IMPLEMENTED) The purpose is to prune word senses that were not available at a particular point in time.
 For example, the words _troll_, _mail_, and _post_ had nothing to do with the Internet 300 years ago because there was no Internet, and so in a text that was written hundreds of years ago, we should ignore the word senses that emerged only recently.

+`disable_phrases` (boolean) - skips phrasal patterns completely (disables most of abuse and sentiment detection).

+`disable_commonsense_cues` (boolean) - skips commonsense cue matching (disables most of abuse and sentiment detection).

+`min_generic_frequency` (int in range -10 to 10) - ignores all interpretations less common than the specified frequency grade, if they don't belong to a domain.

 #### Output Customization